0-harshit-0/0-harshit-0/blogs/html.md

 <div>footer</div>
 ```

-Now, this can look fine and you can style it, add animations, etc., but the machine sees only one thing everywhere (i.e., `<div>`).
+Now, this can look fine, and you can style it, add animations, etc., but the machine sees only one thing everywhere (i.e., `<div>`).
 It will try to infer structure using other signals, but not having meaningful tags can lead to issues.

+> [!WARNING]
+> The blog is not completed yet, check back later for more updates

 ## Other reading material